Credential store (credential store)

 Generic elements

-When editing a property, it is possible to select a credential by clicking on "Insert value from credential" if the property is of the type "String" and the annotation "@SecurityCredential" is set in the setter and getter of the bean property in the runtime class.
+When editing a property, it is possible to select a credential by clicking on "Insert value from logon information" if the property is of type "String" and the annotation "@SecurityCredential" is set in the setter and getter of the bean property in the runtime class.

 @SecurityCredential